Country information for Sweden - Teacher education for inclusive education

 At present, many teachers are employed to teach subjects for which they lack formal qualifications.
 The government has therefore initiated a further educational programme for unqualified teachers.
 Through this, higher education institutions can validate previous professional teaching and offer individualised educational programmes.
 These enable participants to meet the requirements for a degree in education.

 Higher education institutions wishing to organise teacher or pre-primary teacher education apply to the Swedish Higher Education Authority (Universitetskanslersämbetet) and the Swedish Council for Higher Education (Universitets-och högskolerådet) for entitlement to award professional degrees.

 Degree in special needs education

-The Postgraduate Diploma in Special Needs Training includes specialisations for deafness or hearing impairments, visual impairments, serious language impairments and learning disabilities.
-This meets the needs of special schools and schools catering for children with disabilities, and of special needs teachers with specific knowledge about the groups of pupils in these schools.
+The Postgraduate Diploma in Special Needs Education includes specialisations for deafness or hearing impairments, visual impairments, serious language impairments and intellectual disabilities.
+This meets the needs of special schools and schools catering for children with disabilities, and of special needs teachers with specific knowledge about the groups of learners in these schools.